suxuann/ddib/README.md

 **How are the datasets generated?** The key file to look at is: `guided_diffusion/synthetic_datasets.py`.
 We implement the data generation and sampling processes for various 2D modalities.

-### Installation

-In your repository, run `python download.py --exp synthetic` to download the pretrained synthetic models.
-The script will create a directory `models/synthetic` and download the checkpoints there.

 After running the download script, we can run the cycle consistency, synthetic translation and sampling experiments below.